grafana/alloy/docs/sources/configure/windows.md

    1. Click on **All Tasks > Restart**.

-## Change Environment Variable Values
+## Change environment variable values

 The Go runtime provides several ways to modify the execution of a binary using Environment Variables, see our [reference documentation][environment] for more specific details.